-The app also has Notification Bar as a shortcut to disable the anti-blue light temporarily, in case you are going to watch videos, take some photos, or any color-sensitive activities.
+The app also has Notification Bar as a shortcut to disable the anti-blue light temporarily, in case you are going to watch videos, take some photos, or do any color-sensitive activities.

-Similar to Twilight, Blue Light Filter tagged as “Editors’ Choice” which means it’s one of the most recommended apps in the store.
+Similar to Twilight, Blue Light Filter is tagged as “Editors’ Choice” which means it’s one of the most recommended apps in the store.

 1.3 Night Filter: Helps you maintain eyes’ health

 Night Filter can monitor your activity related the eyes health.
 It has a warning notification if you have been staring at the phone for a long period of time without a blue light filter.

 It also tracks eye habits with detailed daily health reports.
 The app was more straightforward than Twilight and Blue Light Filter but featured a reminder for users to do some exercises after using the phone.

 The app claims that its screen settings could save the battery up to 15 percent for daily use.
 It sounds reasonable because screen dim is naturally throttled down the brightness, and eventually, reduces power consumption.

 Note: Activating blue light filter would affect the actual color of the screen.
 Turn off the app when you intend to record a video, take a photo, or capture a screenshot.

 Some of those apps are capable of disabling the filter when the selected app is running.
 Check out the setting menu for further configurations.

 #2 Reduce blue light on computer